-The Philippines being a locus of typhoons, tsunamis, earthquakes and volcanic eruptions, is a hotbed of disasters.
-Natural hazards inflict loss of lives and costly damage to property.
-Last year, the devastating impacts of Pedring, Quiel and Sendong resulted in a high number of fatalities with economic losses amounting to billions of pesos.
-Extreme weather is the common factor in these latest catastrophes.
-Situated in the humid tropics, the Philippines will inevitably suffer from climate-related calamities similar to those experienced recently.
+The Philippines, being a locus of typhoons, tsunamis, earthquakes, and volcanic eruptions, is a hotbed of disasters.
+Natural hazards inflict loss of lives and costly damage to property in the country.
+The effect of these hazards were witnessed in 2011’s Typhoon Pedring, 2012’s Typhoon Pablo, and the most disastrous storm of the century, 2013’s Typhoon Yolanda.
+These resulted in a high number of fatalities with economic losses amounting to billions of pesos.
+Extreme weather is the common factor in these catastrophes.
+Situated in the humid tropics, the Philippines will inevitably suffer from climate-related calamities similar to those experienced in recent years.
 With continued development in the lowlands, and growing populations, it is expected that damage to infrastructure and human losses would persist and even rise unless appropriate measures are immediately implemented by government.

 In response to President Aquino’s instructions to put in place a responsive program for disaster prevention and mitigation, specifically, for the Philippines’ warning agencies to be able to provide a 6 hour lead-time warning to vulnerable communities against impending floods and to use advanced technology to enhance current geo-hazard vulnerability maps, the Nationwide Operational Assessment of Hazards (NOAH) was launched by the Department of Science and Technology.